About Char Dham Yatra

 • Delhi

-The Char Dham Yatra needs to be done in the proper manner beginning with a visit to the Yamunotri Temple, onwards to Gangotri Temple, Kedarnath, and visiting the Badrinath Temple at the last.
+The 4 Dham Yatra needs to be done in the proper manner beginning with a visit to the Yamunotri Temple, onwards to Gangotri Temple, Kedarnath, and visiting the Badrinath Temple at the last.

 More About Char Dham Pilgrimage Tours

-Just like every year, Char Dham Yatra 2024 will also be attended by a large number of devotees, for whom it will be both an uplifting and spiritual experience.
-Besides the Char Dham Yatra, devotees will also revel in the beauty of the landscape.
+Just like every year, 4 Dhams Yatra 2025 will also be attended by a large number of devotees, for whom it will be both an uplifting and spiritual experience.
+Besides the 4 Dham Yatra, devotees will also revel in the beauty of the landscape.

 When Do Gangotri, Yamunotri, Kedarnath & Badrinath Temples Open & Close for Pilgrimage?